icing/blog/tls_server_weirdos.md

 # TLS Server Weirdos

 TLS servers are weird.
 There are not many people who work on them, so few people think about the challenges.
-Notably, I had discussion over the years with *designers of TLS stacks* that did not understand.
+Notably, I had discussion over the years with *designers of TLS stacks* that did not understand the needs.
 Instead of explaining it again and again, I decided to write this blog.
 Just to drop a link next time.

 ### Clients have it easy